Actindo-AG/Documentation/Channels/UserInterface/08a_Connections.md

   Click this button to confirm the edited connection name.
 The *Name* field is locked again.

 - *Created*
   Creation date of the connection.
 Date format is DD/MM/YYYY.
-This field is locked.
+This field is read-only.

 ### Edit connection &ndash; Credentials